Opportunity Mapping

-The Landscape Mapping Workstream, led by Ian Holman (Cranfield University) is designed to understand the Fens soils to allow better estimates of emissions to be made.
+The Landscape Opportunity Mapping Workstream, led by Fenland SOIL is designed to understand the extent and depth of Fenland soils to allow better estimates of GHG emissions.

 Documents